bngallo1994/Benjamin-Gallo-16S-Gut-Microbiota-Standard-Operating-Procedures-and-Associated-R-code/README.md

 Folder: Files Linked with R-Code

 This folder is broken into two consitutent folders: "USEARCH_RG" & "USEARCH_RGYBH" corresponding to the analyses completed on Round Goby (RG) and Yellow Bullhead (YBH).
-All files are linked to analyses in the PilotDataFINAL.Rmd file
+All files are linked to analyses in the PilotDataFINAL_Revised.Rmd file

 Folder: USEARCH_scripts